Anticipatory Music Transformer: Anticipation

 We apply the anticipatory modeling framework to infilling control, whereby the labels $\y_{1:K}$ consist of a subset of the events $\event_{1:N}$.
 We duplicate the event vocabulary to distinguish between regular events $\event_j' \in \mathcal{V}$ and control events $\y_k \in \mathcal{U}$; let $\varphi : \mathcal{V} \to \mathcal{U}$ denote the (bijective) map between the event and control vocabularies.
 In this case, the combined sequence $\ea_{1:(N-K)+K} = \ea_{1:N}$ (Definition~\ref{def:aarmodel}) is a re-ordering of the event sequence $\event_{1:N}$, consisting of events $\event_{1:{N-K}}' \subseteq \event_{1:N}$ and controls $\y_{1:K}$, with $\varphi\inv(\y_{1:K}) \subseteq \event_{1:N}$ and $\event_{1:N-K} \cap \varphi\inv(\y_{1:K}) = \varnothing$.
 Using an arrival-time tokenization of events (Definition~\ref{def:arrival}) allows us to re-order $\event_{1:N}$ while preserving the semantics of the sequence.
 We can recover the original sequence by converting the control events back to the event vocabulary and sorting all the events according to their arrival times:

 We describe the precise encoding of $\mathcal{U} \cup \mathcal{V}$ that we use for music infilling models in Appendix~\ref{sec:encoding-details}.

-Previously we have assumed that the controls $\y_{1:K}$ are given to us, separate from the the events $\event_{1:N}$.
+Previously we assumed that the controls $\y_{1:K}$ are given to us, separate from the the events $\event_{1:N}$.
 For the infilling task, there is no distinction between events and controls in the training data; a user could specify an arbitrary set of events to condition on at inference time.
-To train an infilling model, we must impose a prior over the distribution over subsets of control events $\y_{1:K} \subseteq \event_{1:N}$.
-This prior should simulate common infilling patterns, and generalize to accommodate patterns that we did not foresee during training.
+To train an infilling model, we must impose a prior on the distribution over subsets of control events $\y_{1:K} \subseteq \event_{1:N}$.
+This prior should simulate common infilling patterns, and generalize to accommodate patterns we did not foresee during training.
 To that end, we propose a distribution over control events consisting of a mixture of random spans of time, random subgroups of instrument, and uniformly random events.
-We describe specific details of this prior distribution in Appendix~\ref{sec:infill-details}.
+We describe specifics of this prior in Appendix~\ref{sec:infill-details}.

 We caution that the conditionals learned by an anticipatory infilling model are not consistent with a unique joint distribution over sequences $\event_{1:N}$.
-Given controls $\y_{1:K}$, the map between the sequences $\event_{1:N}$ and $\ea_{1:N}$ (Equation~\eqref{eqn:injection}) is a bijection.
+Given controls $\y_{1:K}$, the map between the sequences $\event_{1:N}$ and $\ea_{1:N}$ defined by Equation~\eqref{eqn:injection} is a bijection.
 The probability distribution over sequences $\ea_{1:N}$ therefore also defines a distribution over sequences $\event_{1:N}$.
 Every subset $\varphi\inv(\y_{1:K}) \subseteq \event_{1:N}$ can be used as infilling controls, each resulting in a distinct anticipatory sequence $\ea_{1:N}$.
 But the probability distributions $p(\event_{1:N})$ implied by sequences $\ea_{1:N}$ will not be the same.
-We rely on the model's ability to well-approximate the underlying distribution over sequences $\event_{1:N}$ to ensure some degree of compatibility between these families of learned distributions.
+We rely on the model's ability to well-approximate the data distribution to ensure approximate consistency between these families of learned distributions.